-The Land Trust initiated negotiations and cooperatively partnered with The Trust for Public Lands to conserve Alder Springs, an 840 acre in-holding within the Crooked River National Grasslands.
+The Land Trust initiated negotiations and cooperatively partnered with The Trust for Public Land to conserve Alder Springs, an 840 acre in-holding within the Crooked River National Grasslands in 1998.
 The Alder Springs property is bisected by Whychus Creek, just above Whychus Creek's confluence with the Deschutes River.
 Alder Springs is owned and managed by the Crooked River National Grassland.

-Because Alder Springs is part of the Metolius Deer Winter Range and contains a significant stretch of Whychus Creek and the Deschutes River, the property protects prime fish and wildlife habitat.
+Alder Springs is part of the Metolius Deer Winter Range and contains a significant stretch of Whychus Creek and the Deschutes River.
+Conservation of this former ranch protects prime fish and wildlife habitat.
 Outstanding scenic canyons and natural springs also provide conservation value.

 Alder Springs is owned and managed by the Crooked River National Grasslands.
 For information on Alder Springs, including driving directions, maps and allowed uses please visit the Forest Service website.

 The map below shows the location of Alder Springs in relation to other Land Trust conserved lands.